jenkinsci/swarm-plugin/README.md

  -description VAL                       : Description to be put on the slave -disableClientsUniqueId                : Disables client's unique ID.
                                           (default: false)
+ -disableSslHostnameVerification        : Disables SSL hostname verification in
+                                          the HTTP client.
+Note that SSL
+                                          hostname verification should not be
+                                          confused with SSL trust verification.
+                                          (default: false)
- -disableSslVerification                : Disables SSL verification in the
+ -disableSslVerification                : Disables SSL trust verification in
+                                          the HTTP client.
+Note that SSL trust verification should not be confused
+                                          with SSL hostname verification.
-                                          HttpClient. (default: false)
+                                          (default: false)
  -disableWorkDir                        : Disable Remoting working directory
                                           support and run the agent in legacy mode. (default: false)